Sportfishing in Costa Rica

 Fish Costa Rica

 Costa Rica has much to offer for anglers of all types.
 If you prefer fishing in the sea or coastal fishing will be well served with the wide variety of possible catches for the best Fishing Experience, It’s not just a deep water sportfishing haven.
 Costa Rica fishing serves up exciting inshore action.

 Sailfishing: Sailfish are the predominant species here on the Pacific coast of Costa Rica waters.
 You should expect to see many free jumpers and excessive amounts of sail during the months of December to May Launched about the 5-15 daily candles.

 Tuna: Tuna fishing all year.
 Usually, when you see a group of dolphins spinning, a school of tuna is very close.

 Fishing Dorado Dorado, also known as Mahi Mahi or Dolphin fish.
-Dorado are most abundant between the months of December to October, when the rivers are sent logs and other floating debris in the ocean.
+Dorado is most abundant between the months of December to October when the rivers are sent logs and other floating debris in the ocean.
 These fish are attracted by the drift and residues that commonly swim below.
 Dorado is a species in Costa Rica, which can also be taken throughout the year.

 Wahoo Fishing: The area is not known to contain large numbers of these fast fish, but you never know.
 They are round of random numbers, but one of them as a catch can provide a great dinner!

 Pez Gallo: Sure, the rooster is the most exciting inshore fish available and are the main attraction for inshore fishermen.
 These fish are hiding around rocky and is one hell of a fight!
 They are not good to eat because of all the muscles but tend to make a lot of sperm to the line.
 Roosters can take years on average 20-40 pounds.

 Cubera Snapper Fishing: This is the most popular of all local snapper, due to their size and brute strength.
 Fish over 50 pounds have been caught in the area throughout the year.
 Are very similar to fish snapper.